-Financial preparations for PCS
+Financial preparations for PERMANENT CHANGE OF STATION (PCS)

 Having a financial action plan can give you greater control and peace of mind during a PCS move.